nealxun/coursera_git/README.md

 ### Basic git operations
 + In Visual studio code, click explore, then open a folder, this will be the work directory and you can initiate a git project.
 + In Visual studio code, terminal -> new terminal, to open a command line window.
-+ In the terminal, Use `git config --list` to see the configuration.
++ In the terminal, use `git config --list` to see the configuration.
 + In the terminal, use `git init` to initialize a project.
-+ In the terminal, Staging files: `git add FILENAME`, make a commit: `git commit -m “first commit”`.
++ In the terminal, staging files: `git add FILENAME`, make a commit: `git commit -m “first commit”`.
 Use `git add .` to add all the files.
 + To create a remote.
   - First create a repo in GitHub.
   - Pushing to GitHub.